TRojaner2013/eyeBOLD/README.md

 ```

 This process will also take some time to finish.
-Afterwards, we need to run the _build-loc-db_ command again.
+Afterward, we need to run the _build-loc-db_ command again.

 ## Export all Selected Entries